 Strategy #1: Evaluate Your Cloud Options Carefully

-If you haven’t already begun your cloud journey, carefully evaluate your options between AWS or other cloud services.
+If you haven’t already begun your cloud journey, carefully evaluate your options between the different cloud providers.
 Often you can achieve major cost savings by taking advantage of new customer discounts such as agreeing to years-long commitments.
 However, before going with the lowest offer, carefully consider whether the vendor is the right one for your organization’s needs.
 Once you’ve moved your applications onto their cloud, you’re basically locked in.
 It can be time-consuming and costly to try to move the data to another provider down the line if it turns out the original provider wasn’t right for you.

 Strategy #2: Quick Wins for Cost Optimization